-Earth Day will be observed on April 22 this year so, in honor of Mother Earth, we’ve got a two-part blog series for you.
+In honor of Earth Day, which is April 22, we’ve got a two-part blog series for you.
 We’ll cover energy tips for your home first and then your business so that you have the rundown of the many ways in which any home or business can be made energy efficient.

 Totally Connected Smart Homes

-Total Connect™ is a remote access tool that not only allows for remote control of your burglar alarm (via a smartphone or other web-enabled device) but it also monitors environmental changes such as water leaks, temperature shifts and furnace leaks.
+Remote access is a tool that not only allows for remote control of your burglar alarm (via a smartphone or other web-enabled device) but it also monitors environmental changes such as water leaks, temperature shifts, and furnace leaks.
 The energy efficiency portion of this equation goes many steps beyond typical programmable thermostats which are only effective for those living in climates that are very consistent year-round.
-It’s easy to forget about the thermostat and it’s hard to keep up with weather changes in most states, so having Total Connect™ means homeowners can easily make necessary adjustments remotely from their smartphones.
+It’s easy to forget about the thermostat and it’s hard to keep up with weather changes in most states, so having remote access means homeowners can easily make necessary adjustments remotely from their smartphones.

 Exterior & Interior Lighting

 If your front porch is a high-traffic area, you might consider alternative lighting such as CFL bulbs (compact fluorescent light), motion sensors, and photocell lighting.
 Motion sensors minimize energy waste for forgotten lights and photocell technology can either be used to detect 1) the presence of people or 2) dusk to dawn.

 Light timers can be helpful indoors for both preventing burglaries while you are away and also saving energy.
 Motion lighting is a great option for households with children who are notorious for leaving the lights on.
 CFL bulbs provide great lighting, reduce energy use and last up to 10 times longer than standard incandescent light bulbs.
 If you’re on a tight budget, we recommend replacing the bulbs in your most used lighting fixtures first.

 Prevent Drafts & Insulate